notofonts/noto-docs/src/descriptions/NotoSansTifinaghAgrawImazighen.md

-Noto Sans Tifinagh Agraw Imazighen is a sanserif design in the AgrawImazighen variant for texts in the Tifinagh script.
+Noto Sans Tifinagh Agraw Imazighen is a sans serif design in the AgrawImazighen variant for texts in the Tifinagh script.
 It contains 168 glyphs, 5 OpenType features, and supports 76 characters from 2 Unicode blocks.